Skyscanner/cfripper/docs/rule_config.md

-Allows to overwrite the default behaviour of the rule changing rule mode and risk value.
+Allows to overwrite the default behaviour of the rule, such as changing the rule mode and risk value.
 It accepts a more granular configuration using the filter.

 {{ inline_source('cfripper.config.rule_config.RuleConfig') }}

 ## Filters

-Allows to set custom rule configuration to matching coincidences.
-When adding a failure it will check if there is a filter that match the current context and set the new risk or mode.
+When adding a failure or warning it will check if there is a filter that matches the current context and set the new risk or mode.
 Context depends on each rule and is available inside each rule's documentation.
 The object accepts a reason parameter to say why that filter exists.

 {{ inline_source('cfripper.config.filter.Filter') }}